Hanukkah: Academic sources

 What began in many respects as a civil war escalated when the Hellenistic kingdom of Syria sided with the Hellenizing Jews in their conflict with the traditionalists.
 As the conflict escalated, Antiochus took the side of the Hellenizers by prohibiting the religious practices the traditionalists had rallied around.
 This may explain why the king, in a total departure from Seleucid practice in all other places and times, banned a traditional religion.

-The miracle of the oil is widely regarded as a legend and its authenticity has been questioned since the Middle Ages.
+The miracle of the oil, first introduced in the Babylonian Talmud in approximately the 6th century C.E., is widely regarded as a legend and its authenticity has been questioned since the Middle Ages.
 However, given the famous question Joseph Karo (1488–1575) posed concerning why Hanukkah is celebrated for eight days when the miracle was only for seven days (since there was enough oil for one day), it was clear that writing in the 16th century CE, he believed it to be a historical event.
 This belief has been adopted by most of Orthodox Judaism, in as much as Karo's Shulchan Aruch is a main code of Jewish Law.